azohra/shell-linter/README.md

 ## Usage

+Shell Linter can perform static analysis in various ways.
+You can use it to lint all the shell scripts in your project or lint a a specific file or folder using the `path` parameter.
+Specific use cases are shown below:

-Run static analysis for all of the bash/sh scripts.
+Run static analysis for all of the shell scripts.
 ```yml
 jobs:
   lint: